chrislusf/vasto/README.md

 # Hashing algorithm

-To achive minimum data movement and avoid overloading a few particular existing stores, Vasto used jumping hash to allocate data.
+To achive minimum data movement and avoid overloading a few particular existing stores when resizing, Vasto used jumping hash to allocate data.

 # APIs